EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Framing exclusively centered on Israeli security interests
+Framing centered exclusively on Israeli security interests

 Omission of impact on Israel's European partners

-No consideration of global implications of withdrawal
+Absence of consideration for global implications of withdrawal

 Discover how another country covers this same story.